'Tis the season where the temperature gets colder, the nights draw in earlier and getting out and staying fit becomes all the more challenging.

 Sometimes cold weather runs can feel amazing.
 You don't feel sweaty, you push harder because you don't feel sore, you don't get as thirsty, and you generally feel less tired at the end of it.
 While this is certainly a perk that can help motivate you to work out, remember that your Narnia-esque wintry surroundings are only making you feel magically strong.

 Your body is sweating and tearing through energy at the same rate as normal; you are simply numbed to the pain and discomfort you'd normally feel, and this blissful ignorance can be dangerous.
-Keep yourself fueled, hydrated, limber, and warm immediately after a run, even if it doesn't feel necessary.
-There are wearables being developed to track dehydration and tiredness for you, but for now, just rely on common sense.
+Keep yourself fuelled, hydrated, limber, and warm immediately after a run, even if it doesn't feel necessary.
+There are wearables being developed to monitor dehydration for you, but those won't be landing until next year.
+For now, rely on common sense.

 Focus on pace and distance, not heart rate